materiaraiding/materiaraiding-old/_ultimate/fru.md

 As each group makes their final dodge, a 4 player tower will appear in the centre of the arena.
 Players with **2** stacks of Lightsteeped should walk into the tower to soak it.

 This is immediately followed by another **Banish 3**, and **House of Light**, which will hit every player with a protean AOE and increase their Lightsteeped stacks to 4.
+Resolve this in Phase 1 clock spots and pairs for Banish III.

 Shiva must be brought below 20% health before she finishes casting her enrage: